<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=504843890528824&amp;ev=PageView&amp;noscript=1">

 Help Prevent Weeds with a Healthy Lawn

-The best method of control for weeds is establishing healthy turf, including proper fertilizing, watering, and mowing.
+The best method of weed control is establishing healthy turf, including proper fertilization, watering, and mowing.

 Weeds hate a thick, healthy lawn.
 Dense grass crowds out weeds and blocks the sunlight their seeds need to sprout.

-Weeds love to push through struggling lawns to take over weak spots.
-So your best line of defense is to keep your grass thick, lush and healthy with a lawn care service annual maintenance program for healthy, strong roots.
+Weeds love to push through struggling lawns, taking over weak spots.
+So your best line of defense is to keep your grass thick, lush and healthy with an annual lawn care maintenance program that supports strong roots.

 Then weed seeds will have a tougher time sprouting.